francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 $ \_inangle(\_): Delta -> p -> alpha beta $

 The function will return the annotations declared in the class declaration in the case in which a path that is not a variable ($p.f$) is not explicitly contained inside the context.
 This concept, formalized by Lookup-Default, is fundamental because it allows contexts to be finite also when dealing with recursive classes.
-On the other hand, the lookup for variables ($x$) not contained in a context cannot be derived.
+Conversely, the lookup for variables ($x$) not contained in a context cannot be derived.
+Moreover, Lookup-Default relies on a function that takes a path and returns its class type.
+Although this function is not explicitly defined here, it is assumed as an axiom, since such information is provided by Kotlin's type system.

-It is also important to note that this function does not necessarily return the correct ownership of a path, but just the annotations contained within the context or those written in the class declaration.
+It is important to note that the lookup function returns the annotations associated with a path based on the context or the class declaration, rather than determining the actual ownership status of that path.

 #example[
   Given a context: $ Delta = x : shared, space x.f : unique $
   The result of the lookup for $x.f$ is the following: $ Delta inangle(x.f) = unique $ However, since $x$ is shared, there can be multiple references accessing $x$.
 This implies there can be multiple references accessing $x.f$, meaning that $x.f$ is also shared.
-  This behavior is intended and a function able to provide the correct ownership of a reference will be defined in the next sections.
+  This behavior is intended and a function able to provide the actual ownership of a reference will be defined in the next sections.
 ]

 #example[
   Given class $C$, context $Delta$ and variable $x$ such that: $ class C(f: shared) \ Delta = x : unique \ type(x) = C $
   The result of the lookup for $x.f$ is the following: $ Delta inangle(x.f) = shared $
   Since $x.f in.not Delta$, the lookup returns the default annotation, which is the one declared in the class signature.
-]

-=== Remove

-#display-rules(
-  Remove-Empty, Remove-Base,
-  Remove-Rec, "",
-)

-Remove rules are used to define a function taking a context and a path and returning a context.

-$ \_without\_ : Delta -> p -> Delta $

-Basically, the function will return the context without the specified path if the path is within the context, and it will return the original context if the path is not contained.

-#example[
-  Given a context: $ Delta = x: shared, space x.f: shared $
-  Remove has the following results: $ Delta without x.f = x: shared \ Delta without x = x.f: shared \ Delta without y = x: shared, space x.f: shared $
 ]

 == Sub-Paths and Sup-Paths